sartography/SpiffWorkflow/doc/bpmn/tasks.rst

 ^^^^^^^^^^^^

 The total order cost will need to be calculated on the fly.
-We can do this in a script task.
+We can do this in a Script Task.
 We'll configure the task with some simple Python code.

 .. figure:: figures/tasks/script_task.png
    :scale: 30%